The only thing harder than deciding to end your marriage is suffering the indignity and emotional drain of a drawn-out and costly divorce.

 But, as I said before, they’re a giant mixed bag.

-The biggest draft back with Rocket Lawyer comes from the same foundation as their biggest benefit — the fact that they’re an online legal company founded by a real law firm, not an online divorce specialist.
+The biggest drawback with Rocket Lawyer comes from the same foundation as their biggest benefit — the fact that they’re an online legal company founded by a real law firm, not an online divorce specialist.

 They have online divorce forms and can help you with the divorce process, but their system isn’t built to make your divorce as simple as possible.
 They’re not tailored to your situation or your state and you’re expected to know everything about the divorce process, including the different regulatory authorities with which you need to file the forms.